miracl/oidc-samples/proxy/README.md

 ### MITM

 A POST request to the `/session` endpoint starts a MITM session.
-The body of the request should contain JSON document with `mediatorUrl` property.
+The body of the request should contain JSON document with `modifyUrl` property.
 This property is the URL where the proxy will redirect all traffic until the session is stopped.
 A `DELETE` request to the `/session` endpoint stops the session.